How to Claim Lottery Prizes in Australia

 What to Do When You Win

-If you have checked your numbers on our ticket checker and discovered you have won, here are the steps to follow depending on how you purchased your ticket.
+Checked your numbers on our ticket checker and found out you've won?
+Here's what to do next, depending on how you bought your ticket.

 Online Ticket Purchases (The Lott App/Website)